Amendments and Minor Variations

 This is a minor modification, addition, or variation to a Building Consent that does not deviate significantly from the Building Consent's plans and specifications.

-- AF MV Application Form Minor Variation (PDF) (Latest version 19 Sep 18)
+- AF MV Application for Minor Variation to an Existing Building Consent (PDF) (19 Sep 18)

 What is considered when processing?

 The proposed variation is assessed for compliance with the Building Code, including the effect on compliance of other building work.

 Minor changes can sometimes comply with the Building Code, but result in a lesser or greater degree of building performance.
 So it is important that the owner is aware of, and approves, the variation.